WinVector/PDSwR2/RenderedExamples/c10_Exploring_advanced_methods.md

 #   Load the randomForest package.

 # Note 2:
-#   Set the pseudo-random seed to a known value to try
+#   Set the pseudo-random seed to a known value to try to make the random forest run
-#   and make the random forest run repeatable.
+#   repeatable.

 # Note 3:
 #   Call the randomForest() function to build the model